Financial-Times/document-store-api/runbooks/runbook.md

 -->
 # UPP - Document Store API

-The Document Store API writes to and reads from Document Store (DocumentDB).
+The Document Store API writes to and reads from Document Store ().

 ## Code